KainNhantumbo/toono-community-app/README.md

 npm run build
 ```

-Don't forget to put the following environment variables:
+Don't forget to put the following environment variables on your `.env.local` file:

 ```bash
 # THE SERVER API BASE URL